awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-install-plugin.md

 ## Session Manager plugin latest version and release history<a name="plugin-version-history"></a>

 Your local machine must be running a supported version of the Session Manager plugin\.
 The current minimum supported version is 1\.1\.17\.0\.
-If you are running an earlier version, your Session Manager operations might not succeed\.
+If you're running an earlier version, your Session Manager operations might not succeed\.